Lucien Maxwell: Discovery of gold

 At the conclusion of the American Civil War, gold was discovered on his property at present-day Baldy Mountain (Colfax County, New Mexico).
 Maxwell leased land to the miners and sold them supplies.

-In 1870 he sold most of the land for $1,350,000 to a British company, which incorporated it under the name of the Maxwell Land Grant and Railway Company.
+In 1870, he sold most of the land for $1,350,000 to a British company, which incorporated it under the name of the Maxwell Land Grant and Railway Company.
 A portion of the land was purchased by Matthew Lynch who became the father of placer mining in the region.

-Maxwell moved to Fort Sumner, New Mexico Territory which he purchased from the US government in 1869, when Fort Sumner was abandoned.
+Maxwell then moved to Fort Sumner, New Mexico Territory, which he purchased from the US government in 1869 when Fort Sumner was abandoned.
 Maxwell and his family renovated the former officers' quarters into a beautiful Spanish Colonial house surrounding a large inner courtyard.
-Maxwell died there at Fort Sumner in 1875, and he was buried nearby.
+Maxwell died at Fort Sumner in 1875.

 Colfax County War

-Patrick Garrett killed the outlaw Billy the Kid at Maxwell's Fort Sumner home in 1881, which was then owned by Pete Maxwell, son of Lucien Maxwell.
-Billy was later buried a few feet from Lucien Maxwell in Fort Sumner, New Mexico Territory.
+Pat Garrett killed the outlaw Billy the Kid at Maxwell's Fort Sumner home in 1881, which was then owned by Pete Maxwell, son of Lucien Maxwell.
+Legend has it that Billy had a love affair with Pete's sister, Paulita Maxwell (later Jaramillo).
+Billy was buried a few feet from Lucien Maxwell in Fort Sumner, New Mexico Territory.

 After Maxwell sold the grant, the armed struggle between the new owners and squatters came to be known as the Colfax County War.
 Litigation over whether his land claims were legitimate would continue until 1887 when the United States Supreme Court approved a clear title.

 Philmont Scout Ranch

 Today, the land grant is broken into many private and public landholdings.
-These large private landholdings include the Philmont Scout Ranch, Ted Turner's Vermejo Park Ranch, Chase Ranch, CS Ranch, Express UU Bar Ranch, and the National Rifle Association's Whittington Center.
+These large private landholdings include the Philmont Scout Ranch, Ted Turner's Vermejo Park Ranch, Chase Ranch, CS Ranch, Express UU Bar Ranch, and the NRA Whittington Center range complex.